 Noneligible person—an individual who does not meet the definition of eligible veteran or the definition of eligible foster youth.

 Point of entry—may include reception through a Workforce Solutions Office, as part of an application process for a specific program, or through any other method by which eligible veterans express an interest in receiving services, either in-person or online.

+Note: There are separate definitions and screening processes for participant eligibility for services provided by Disabled Veterans’ Outreach Program (DVOP) staff or Consolidated DVOP/Local Veterans’ Employment Representatives (LVERs) staff under the Jobs for Veterans State Grants (JVSG) program.
+Please refer to WD Letter 06-25, Change 1, issued December 29, 2025, and titled “Integrating the Jobs for Veterans State Grants Program in Workforce Solutions Offices—Update (Change 1),” and subsequent issuances.

-Identifying and Informing Eligible Veteran of Priority of Services
+Identifying and Informing Eligible Individuals of Priority of Services

-TWC and Boards must ensure that eligible veterans are:
+TWC and Boards must ensure that eligible individuals are:

 identified at the point of entry;